bnb-chain/bnb-chain.github.io/docs/api-reference/cli.md

 * Create a local key

 Before creating a new ledger key, make sure you have performed these steps:
-1. Ledger device is installed binance ledger app and the version should be later or equal to **v1.1.3**.
+1. Ledger device is installed, binance ledger app and the version should be later or equal to **v1.1.3**.
 2. Connect your ledger device to your machine and input pin code to unlock it.
 3. Open the binance ledger app on your ledger device.
 ```